beavuck/time/CONTRIBUTING.md

         with this project's conventions, a _commit message's style_ should be short, in the imperative, start with a relevant emoji, have its first word be capitalized, and not end with a period.
 For example: `✏️ Fix typo in README`.
     -   Your MR will need to follow TDD principles:
-        -   _First, commit failing tests_ targeting the bug or feature in question.
+        -   _First, commit failing tests_ targeting the bug or enhancement in question.
         -   Then, commit the code that does the thing -- the previously failing tests should now pass.
 (The pre-existing tests should also still pass, obviously.)
 -   **Title**: Should be treated like a very important commit message, since it will appear as a commit message on the